knight-lang/knight-lang/specs.md

 All builtin types in Knight (ie Number, String, Boolean, and Null) when evaluated, should return themselves.
 This is in contrast to identifiers and functions, which may return different values at different points during execution.

 ## 2.1 Number
-In Knight, only integral numbers exist---all functions which might return non-integral numbers are simply truncated (look at the the functions' respective definitions for details on what exactly truncation means in each case).
+In Knight, only integral numbers exist—all functions which might return non-integral numbers are simply truncated (look at the the functions' respective definitions for details on what exactly truncation means in each case).

 All implementations must be able to represent a minimum integral value of `-2147483648`, and a maximal integral value of `2147483647` (ie, the minimum and maximum values for a 2's complement 32-bit integer).
-Implementations are allowed to represent numbers outside this range---this is simply the bare minimum that's required.
+Implementations are allowed to represent numbers outside this range—this is simply the bare minimum that's required.

 ### 2.1.1 Contexts
 (See [here](#401-contexts) for more details on contexts.)

 - **numeric**: In numeric contexts, the number itself is simply returned.
 - **string**: In string contexts, numbers are converted to their base-10 representation.
-Negative numbers shall have a `-` prepended to the beginning of the string. (e.g. `0` -> `"0"`, `123` -> `"123"`, `- 0 12` => `"-12"`)
+Negative numbers shall have a `-` prepended to the beginning of the string. (e.g. `0` -> `"0"`, `123` -> `"123"`, `~12` => `"-12"`)
 - **boolean**: In boolean contexts, nonzero numbers shall become `TRUE`, whereas zero shall become `FALSE`.

 ## 2.2 String